aloksha/code-parser-docs/code-type/vds-nc.md

 noTitleIndex: true
 ---

-# ICAO VDS-NC Health Proof
+# ICAO VDS-NC Digital Vaccination Certificate

 The ICAO VDS-NC (Visible Digital Seal for non-constrained environments) specifications detail two versions for the Proof of Vaccination.
 Only version 1 is supported.
 Following tables show what fields could be contained in a VDS-NC Qr code's parse result: